AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 Pass only one metric per request.
 Currently, the service returns 400 if more than one is passed.

-First dimension should always be variables/dateRangeMinute since real time reports are always time bound and reported over minute granularity.
+Always specify your first dimension as `variables/dateRangeMinute` since real time reports are always time bound and reported over minute granularity.

-Provide combinations of metrics/dimensions that does not qualify as as "overtime", "trended" or "breakdown" types.
-Those are defined in the wiki.
+Provide combinations of metrics and dimensions that do not qualify as as "overtime", "trended" or "breakdown" types.

-Search input is only supported for trended reports.
+Supply search inputs only for trended reports.

-realTimeMinuteGranularity in settings object should be atleast 10.
+Specify `realTimeMinuteGranularity` in settings object of at least `10`.

-User cannot pass statistics, identityOverrides, bulkExportSettings.
-These are valid for normal reports but not realtime.
+Do not pass `statistics`, `identityOverrides`, or `bulkExportSettings`.
+These are valid for normal reports but not for realtime.

-Global filter can only contain on entry that should be dateRange type.
+When using global filters, provide only a `dateRange` type entry.

-Calculated metrics cannot be passed for real-time reports.
+Do not include calculated metrics for real-time report requests.

-Segment filtering cannot be done for real-time reports.
+Do not incluce segment filtering for real-time report request.

-Start date of the report cannot be earlier than 20 hours ago (relative to report suite timezone) and start date cannot be in future.
+Do not specify the start date of the report earlier than 20 hours ago (relative to report suite timezone).

+Do not specify the start date in the future.

-Global Date range is required and should be of the format StartDate/EndDate (eg 2024-03-27T09:00:00/2024-03-27T09:30:00).
-Start date cannot be earlier than end date.
+Always include a global date range in format **StartDate/EndDate** (YYYY-MM-DDT00:00:00/YY-MM-DDT00:00:00).
+The start date cannot be earlier than the end date.

-Page passed in the input should be a non negative number.
+Do not specify negative numbers for `page` parameters.